 Social (Pragmatic) Communication Disorder

 Social (Pragmatic) Communication Disorder (SPCD) is marked by challenges in communication, including verbal and non-verbal communication in social situations.
-People with social (pragmatic) communication disorder struggle with using language for purposes, like understanding and participating in conversations.
+People with social (pragmatic) communication disorder struggle with using language effectively, such as understanding and participating in conversations.
 They face difficulty interpreting non-verbal cues and problems adjusting their speech according to social situations.

 Symptoms of Social (Pragmatic) Communication Disorder